MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

-## <a name="pairwrist"></a>How to Add/Remove a Wrist Sensor
+## <a name="pairwrist"></a>How to Add/Remove a Sensor

-If you need to pair, re-pair, or unpair a wrist sensor and phone:
+If you need to pair, re-pair, or unpair a sensor and phone, follow the steps below using the wrist sensor as an example.

+**Note:** The chest sensor works the same way, only you will open the *Chest Sensor* app instead of the *Wrist Sensor* app in step 2, and you will not select Left Wrist or Right Wrist.

 1)	From the main screen of the mCerebrum app, tap *Application Setup*.